Is this the world's weirdest election?

 Several pro-independence candidates have been blocked from running, leading some to say they will boycott the poll in protest.
 "I will choose not to vote," Anthony Yip, 28, told CNN, saying the ban was depriving Hong Kongers of their "freedom of speech."

 Others have been put off by the talk of independence, and the frequent disruption and occasional violence caused by protests.
-Hui Ka Fei, 41, told CNN felt he had no choice "but to vote for (pro-Beijing party) DAB" in order to ensure a peaceful, harmonious society.
+Hui Ka Fai, 41, told CNN felt he had no choice "but to vote for (pro-Beijing party) DAB" in order to ensure a peaceful, harmonious society.